-- 6.46 A volunteer is defined as a person who performs an activity which involves spending time, unpaid (except for travel and other approved out-of-pocket expenses), doing something which aims to benefit someone (individuals or groups) other than or in addition to close relatives.
-6.47 Whether a volunteer is supervised will determine if they are working in regulated activity or not, which will then decide if an enhanced disclosure certificate is required.
+- 6.46 A volunteer is defined as a person who performs an activity which involves spending time, unpaid (except for travel and other approved out-of-pocket expenses), doing something which aims to benefit someone (individuals or groups) other than or in addition to close relatives. - 6.47 Whether a volunteer is supervised will determine if they are working in regulated activity or not, which will then decide if an enhanced disclosure certificate is required.
 Volunteers working in schools or FE institutions are not considered as being in regulated activity, providing the school or FE institution can ensure reasonable supervision on a regular basis.
-It will be a matter for schools to determine whether the level of supervision meets the standards set out in - 6.48 Under no circumstances should a volunteer in respect of whom no checks have been obtained be left unsupervised or allowed to work in regulated activity.
+It will be a matter for schools to determine whether the level of supervision meets the standards set out in Statutory Guidance on Supervision. - 6.48 Under no circumstances should a volunteer in respect of whom no checks have been obtained be left unsupervised or allowed to work in regulated activity.
 For new volunteers in regulated activity, who will regularly teach or look after children on an unsupervised basis or provide personal care on a one-off basis, schools and colleges must obtain an enhanced DBS certificate with a barred check. - 6.49 For new volunteers not in regulated activity, schools and FE institution should obtain an enhanced DBS certificate. - 6.50 For existing volunteers who provide personal care, the school or FE institution should consider obtaining an enhanced DBS certificate with a barred list check. - 6.51 For other existing volunteers who are unsupervised and continuing with their current duties, unless there is cause for concern, the school or college should not request a DBS check with a barred list check because the volunteer should already have been checked. - 6.52 For existing volunteers not in regulated activity there is no requirement to request an enhanced DBS check.
 However, the school or college may choose to request one as they judge necessary, but may not request a check of the barred list. - 6.53 If a volunteer is not engaging in regulated activity, the school or college should undertake a risk assessment and use their professional judgement and experience when deciding whether to seek an enhanced DBS check.
-They should consider: - the nature of the work with children
+They should consider: - \the nature of the work with children - \what the establishment knows about the volunteer, including formal or informal information offered by staff, parents and other volunteers - \whether the volunteer has other employment or undertakes voluntary activities where referees can advise on suitability - \whether the role is eligible for an enhanced DBS check. - 6.54 In recognition of the value of volunteers to many organisations, the DBS processes volunteer disclosure applications free-of-charge.
+The update service is also free for volunteers.